Kutno: World War II

 Subsequently, the Germans created a ghetto in Kutno on 15 June 1940.
 The entire area of a former sugar factory ("Hortensja" or "Konstancja" according to various sources) was surrounded by barbed wire.
 On the first day, the Poles were forbidden to leave their houses, while the Jews were forced to take all their belongings and proceed to the factory.
 The German soldiers and SS members beat the Jews standing in the street.
 Eight thousand people were transferred to the area of the factory, within five buildings.
 On the first day, crowded and without any first-aid facilities, a few people died.
 The only food they had was a small amount of potatoes and bread.
 Prices of extra food were very high.
 For instance, one kilogram of potatoes cost 40 Pfennig in the ghetto, while it was 5 Pfennig in the rest of the town.
 However, a true nightmare started in winter, when there was not enough firewood, so that the Jews had to burn furniture or scaffolding.

 In the following year, 1941, due to overcrowding of resettled people and transport difficulties, a concentration camp was established at 7 Przemysłowa St. Due to terrible conditions in the camp, about 10 persons died of dysentery every day.

 On 9 June 1941, at present-day Wolności Square, three Poles, Kalikst Perkowski, Wilhelm Czernecki and Piotr Sanda, were publicly executed in punishment for smuggling food to Warsaw.
 Their deaths were intended to be a lesson and the presence of locals at the execution was compulsory; even the families of the executed were there.

 On 19 March 1942, the ghetto was closed.
 All Jews, in alphabetical order, were deported to Koło and then to the Chełmno extermination camp.
 The 6,000 Jewish inhabitants of Kutno were killed there, while elder people who had been ghetto administrators were killed in Kutno itself.
 Additionally, a forced labor camp operated in the area from January 1942 until January 1945.
+In 1943, 31 members of the Polish resistance were sentenced by the Germans in Dresden, 24 of them to death and executed there.
 On 19 January 1945, the Red Army arrived in Kutno, ending the German occupation, and the town was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the end of the 1980s.